Get a diploma in Permaculture design

 The Diploma process

 1) Registration – You register as diploma student through the Permaculture association in your country.
 To become a diploma student you have to have a PDC certificate approved by the association and be a member of the association.
+There is a registration fee of 600kr (in the local currency of the diploma apprentice) paid to the permaculture association.
 At the time of registration you should also share your reasons for getting a diploma, including why you choose to get a diplom through the nordic diploma system.

 2) Action Learing Pathway – We recommend that you choose a tutor, choose the categories you wish to work with, and that you make a plan or design for your diploma with your tutor’s help, to get an overview of the pathway to receiving your diploma: an “action learning pathway”.
 In order to become a diploma holder, you diploma work must be reviewed and approved by a diploma tutor, that has been approved by the Nordic Institute of Permaculture.
 By choosing a tutor and making a plan for your diploma work early in the process, you can ensure that the work you do can be the basis for a diploma.
 Work done without a tutor or Action Learning Pathway can also be the basis for a diploma, but only if it is approved by a diploma tutor, that has been approved by the Nordic Institute of Permaculture, at a later stage.

 3) Founding or becoming a part of a diploma guild – We also recommend that you seek out other diploma students to create (or be included in the already formed) Diploma Guilds, where you can get support and share ideas with others.

 4) Presentation on the website – We also recommend that you present yourself and your work as a diploma student on the Nordic Permaculture Institute’s website and the website of the Permaculture Association in your country.
 This is recommended to make it easier for other diploma students to get in touch with you for collaborations.